 Create a video sitemap

 If you have hosted the video on your own site make sure you create a video sitemap so that google know it’s there.
-Read this helpful guide on how to create one for your site.

 Write a good title